 Drawing/Painting.
 These allow you to process emotions by putting them down on paper in a physical representation.
 If you really have talent the end result may be something extraordinarily beautiful that you can call your own.

 Scrapbooking.
 This tends to be more of a ladies thing, but it does successfully combine artistry and journalism to create a wonderful representation of your life as it was.
+Scrapbooking is very much a social pastime, with entire clubs springing up in a given community where people can get together and indulge.

 Collecting.
 It doesn't matter what.
 Some people collect record albums, others collect stamps, pez dispensers, coins, sharks' teeth, rocks, toys, dolls, Coke paraphernalia, whatever floats your boat is fair game to be collected.